 There's outdoor cruising at Friedrichshain's Volkspark around the Marchenbrunnen (water-fountain area), both day and night, but be cautious after dark.
 A half dozen indoor men's meeting places are scattered around the districts.

-Club Culture Houze (Gorlitzer Straße 71, Kreuzberg), erotic playground for just about any taste, or gender; men-only Naked Sex Mondays.
+Club Culture Houze (Gorlitzer Straße 71, Kreuzberg), erotic playground for just about any taste, or gender; bear nights, Fist Factory, and men-only Naked Sex Mondays.

 Ficken 3000 (Urbanstraße 70, Kreuzberg), near Volkspark, a sparky little bar, also with darkroom sexual adventures.

 Grosse Freiheit 114 (Boxhagener Straße 114, Friedrichshain), popular gay drinkers' pub, darkroom cruising 'til dawn Tuesdays-Sundays; mix of types/ages male crowd.

 Lab.oratory (Am Wriezener Bahnhof, Friedrichshain), gay bar and sex club where few acts are left unexplored.
 Naked, fetish and piss nights; also monthly crossover party with mixed genders, DJs and live action.